jtopnani/Unicorn-Companies/README.md

       (c) A multi row card was used to show top 3 industries by funding

 - Step 11: Third page consists of a filled map along with a multi row card to show company names and a slicer to select any particular investor.
-- Step 12: Also before representing city,country,continent on map, data category of these columns were changed in the report view.
+- Step 12: Also before representing "city","country" & "continent" columns on map, data category of these columns were changed in the report view.

  # Report Snapshot (Page 1)